-Android 7.0, Google’s latest iteration of the Android operating system comes with tons of few features and enhanced refinements, making the Android experience an amazing one.
-It is clear that several features in Google’s new OS are for new smartphones and the ones to come.
+Android 7.0, Google’s latest iteration of the Android operating system, comes with a multitude of new features and enhanced refinements, making the Android experience an amazing one.
+It is clear that several features in Google’s new OS are designed for new smartphones and future devices.

-Due to the fragmentation issue on Android, if you don’t have a Google Nexus or Pixel device, you probably still won’t have the Nougat update.
-Nonetheless, several OEMs like Samsung and LG have put in a lot of effort to push the update to their flagship devices, so you might be in luck if you’re using an Samsung Galaxy S7 Edge, Oneplus 3 or any other flagship device.
-Ride along as we take a look at the newest Android features found in Google’s latest smartphone OS in no particular order.
+Due to the fragmentation issue on Android, if you don’t have a Google Nexus or Pixel device, you probably won’t receive the Nougat update.
+However, several OEMs such as Samsung and LG have made significant efforts to push the update to their flagship devices.
+Therefore, you might be lucky if you’re using a Samsung Galaxy S7 Edge, Oneplus 3, or any other flagship device.
+Join us as we explore the newest Android features found in Google’s latest smartphone OS, in no particular order.

 You may be familiar with this feature if you’re a Samsung user.
-The multi-window feature on Nougat finally lets users have more than one window running separate applications on a phone’s screen.
-Google has built this in a way that allows any app to work without the developer or the user doing anything special.
-By default, the screen will split into two equal parts, and it’s quick to pull up different apps on either the top and bottom a phone or left or right on a tablet.
-For devices with much larger screens, there’s a mode which lets you change the window’s size dynamically.
-To activate the multi-window mode:
+The multi-window feature on Nougat finally lets users run separate applications in more than one window on a phone’s screen.
+Google has built this in such a way that it allows any app to work without requiring the developer or the user to do anything special.
+By default, the screen splits into two equal parts, and it’s quick to pull up different apps either at the top and bottom of a phone or on the left or right of a tablet.
+For devices with much larger screens, there’s a mode that lets you change the window’s size dynamically.
+To activate the multi-window mode, follow these steps:

 - Long-press the recent apps button.
 The app you’re currently using will go to the top of your screen, with a list of recent apps showing at the bottom.

 - Select the app you want to use at the bottom of the screen.
 The screen will split and the second app will be active at the bottom of the screen.

 - Drag the divider to resize the app windows, or to maximize any of the active apps.